What is abortion?

 The medicine causes your uterus to contract (squeeze).
 You'll have cramping, feel sick to your stomach, and bleed through your vagina as your uterus empties.
 Usually, your pregnancy ends within 24 to 48 hours of taking the medicine.

 Legal abortions done by doctors in medical facilities are very safe.
+Also, having an abortion doesn’t raise your chance of problems with future pregnancies.

 When serious problems occur from an abortion, they usually occur in the first week after having an abortion.
 Problems are more likely the further along you are in your pregnancy when you have an abortion.
 Serious problems include: